Seltzer/fluentatious/README.md

 Annoying.
 For the price of copious of keystrokes, you've managed to cleave your nice method chain into three and introduce an unnecessary local var.
 All just to print the value of a variable.
 And then you have to clean up afterwards.
-However, if you have a construct like Do/Tap, you can jump in an intercept the method chain to cleanly inject your logging.
-Using Do / Tap:
+However, if you have a construct like Do / Tap, you can jump in an intercept the method chain to cleanly inject your logging.
+Using Do:

-    // With Do / Tap
+    // With Do
     return new[] { "go", "tuk", "hodor" }
         .Select(i => i + i)
         .Sum(str => str.Length)
-        .Tap(Console.WriteLine)
+        .Do(Console.WriteLine)
         .Pipe(i => Math.Max(i, 7));